alexkon/cracking-the-coding-interview/src/main/java/chapter1/strings/README.md

 1. You should know how works HashTable structure
 2. Usually you should use HashTable, ArrayList, StringBuffer
 3. Use StringBuffer carefully
-4. When edit a String in place do it from the end
+4. When edit a String in place do it from the end4

 ## Problems